Thursday, January 28, 2016

 427. American Idiot (2004) - Green Day

-After being burned out on "Wake Me Up When September Ends", I spent quite a few years sadly away from Green Day's finest hour American Idiot.
+After being burned out on "Wake Me Up When September Ends", I spent a few years sadly away from Green Day's finest hour American Idiot.
 The best moments on this sprawling concept opus are the two nine-minute medleys "Jesus of Suburbia" and "Homecoming", both perfectly placed as to almost open and close the album.
 Nods and winks to various bands and songs can be found on Idiot, but similar to how Oasis used that trick to help craft their own voice out of the masses, Green Day deliver pound for pound their strongest batch of songs, regardless of the album's concept.
-Dookie is fine, but it never had the advantage of nostalgia for me, as I was too cool for school at the time to not even own it till well into my twenties.
+Dookie is fine, but it never had the advantage of nostalgia for me, as I was too cool for school at the time as to not even own it until well into my twenties.
 American Idiot though brings me back to that moment where I realized how great this band truly is and could be.

 426. Outlandos d'Amour (1978) - The Police

-Every Police LP sans one, (spoilers!), is showing up in here and it makes sense that the world's introduction to this band Outlandos d'Amour is up first.
+Every Police LP sans one, (spoilers!), is showing up in here, and it makes sense that the world's introduction to this band Outlandos d'Amour is up first.
 Immediately upon being unleashed by A&M records, the Police were on to something.
-Sting's unique bass playing and unmistakable voice coupled with his already masterful songwriting, Andy Summers stretchy limbed, jazz inspired chords, and Stewart Copeland's way left of center skin-bashing seemed all at once to clash like a mother fucker with each other but instead made this one of the best bands that ever happened.
-Faster and more influenced by the punk scene than future releases, d'Amour offers up plenty of hits as well with "Hole In My Life" and the hilarious, ode to a blow-up doll "Be My Girl - Sally".
+Sting's unique bass playing and unmistakable voice coupled with his already masterful songwriting, Andy Summers stretchy limbed, jazz inspired chords, and Stewart Copeland's way left of center skin-bashing seemed all at once to clash like a mother fucker with each other, but instead made this one of the best bands that ever happened.
+Faster and more influenced by the punk scene than future releases, d'Amour offers up plenty of hits, as well with "Hole In My Life" and the hilarious, ode to a blow-up doll "Be My Girl - Sally".

 Nile seemed to both hit a wall and deliver their masterpiece all at once with In Their Darkend Shrines.
 Switching drummers for the third but not last time, Tony Laureano does as admirable of a job as any extreme metal skinsman has ever done, all tom-heavy and fast as shit.
 "Sarcaphagus" and the final part of the title track medley "Ruins" slow things down to an oozing crawl, but Dallas Toler-Wade's "Winds of Horus" is damn near the ultimate Nile song.
-Well it would be if not for "Unas Slayer of the Gods" which is over eleven minutes of everything this band could do punishingly well.
+Well it would be if not for "Unas Slayer of the Gods" which is over eleven minutes of everything that this band could do brutally well.
 Whereas Black Seeds of Vengeance separated a lot of the more atmospheric, Egyptian tracks, Shrines incorporates these moments better than ever into the actual crushing riffage and blast beats.

 424. Abigail (1987) - King Diamond